Network troubleshooting

 Cannot establish peer connections

 If you're able to connect to the seed but are failing to establish peer connections, please retry the darkirc connection and carefully note the connection errors that are happening from peers.
-See Error reporting section to report errors.
+See the Error reporting section to report errors.

 dnet